pesochin-evg/docker-mssql-arm/README.md

 Configured docker container for running mssql on Apple Silicon (Intel is also supported)

-Also downloads AdventureWorks2017 and integrates it inside docker container automatically
+Also may download AdventureWorks2017 and integrate it inside docker container automatically

 ## Prerequisites